GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/01.701-710/09.In-the-Hour-of-Trial/docs.md

 ---
+title: |
-title: 709.
-In the Hour of Trial
+    709. In the Hour of Trial - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 709.
+In the Hour of Trial.
+In the hour of trial, Father, strengthen me; Lest by base denial, I depart from thee.
+When thou see'st me waver, With a touch recall, Nor from thy dear favor, Suffer me to fall.
+    keywords:  |
-    keywords: Christ in Song, In the Hour of Trial, In the hour of trial,
+        Christ in Song, adventhymnals, advent hymnals, In the Hour of Trial, In the hour of trial.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 709. IN THE HOUR OF TRIAL
+####  Christ in Song,

 ```txt
 1.